Biden, Democrats infuse Ukraine crisis into a recast election-year pitch to voters

 That vow took a hit after the chaotic U.S. military withdrawal from Afghanistan last summer.
 But the world changed when Russia sent troops into Ukraine — and by the time Biden spoke to the nation on March 1 in his State of the Union address, some Democrats saw the potential for a domestic political shift.

 A White House official said there had been a palpable political concern inside the West Wing until a couple of weeks ago, when a more confident outlook began to take root.
 Biden has struck an optimistic tone with aides, said the official.
+A senior administration official described the uptick in optimism in the building as incremental.

 And the president has appeared to relish the chance to pin blame on his Russian counterpart, who is perceived as a villain by Americans across the political spectrum.